What is Veterans’ Lifeline?

 Veterans’ Lifeline is a fully registered charity based in Kent directly supporting struggling veterans and their families across the UK.
 Due to the way in which it’s scaled, funded and structured, Veterans’ Lifeline is able to assist quickly.

-Nick Perry is the life-force behind the charity.
-A former Warrant Oﬃcer in the Irish Guards, he is passionate about preventing veteran suicide, promoting resilience and making a diﬀerence.
+Veterans are the life-force behind the charity and are passionate about preventing veteran suicide, promoting resilience and making a diﬀerence.

 What does the Charity do?